HMS-Core/hms-iap-clientdemo-android-studio/README.md

    3. Add your products on the AppGallery Connect.
 See details: [Configuring In-App Product Information](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/config-product-0000001050033076)

-   4. To build this demo, please first import the demo in the Android Studio (3.x+).
+   4. To build this demo, please first import the demo in the Android Studio.

    5. Configure the sample code:
       - Download the file "agconnect-services.json" of the app on AGC, and add the file to the app root directory(\app) of the demo.